CtrlK

 Trigger Term Quality

-Includes a strong set of natural keywords users would say: 'instrument app', 'App Insights SDK', 'telemetry patterns', 'Application Insights', 'instrumentation examples', 'APM best practices'.
-Good coverage of common variations and natural phrasing.
+Includes a good range of natural keywords users would say: 'instrument app', 'App Insights SDK', 'telemetry patterns', 'Application Insights', 'instrumentation examples', 'APM best practices'.
+These cover common variations of how users would phrase requests.

 3 / 3